Ethics Committee

 The R-HlthResCoord indicates that before submitting a clinical trial application to the Pharmacy and Medicines Regulatory Authority (PMRA), the sponsor or principal investigator (PI) must obtain full ethical approval from either the NHSRC or COMREC.
 Parallel submissions of a clinical trial application to an EC and the PMRA are prohibited.

-Per the G-NHSRC and the G-COMREC, the applicable EC will screen submitted applications for completeness, and to help determine the type of review to be conducted.
+Per the G-NHSRC and the G-COMREC, the applicable EC will screen submitted applications for completeness, and help determine the type of review to be conducted.

 The G-NHSRC states that new studies submitted to the NHSRC are generally reviewed by a fully convened NHSRC meeting.
 The following studies will be reviewed by the full NHSRC: